adoneldho55-tech/SteadyGrip/myosa-steadygrip.md

 ## Overview
 SteadyGrip is a smart tremor-cancelling assistive device developed to help individuals affected by Parkinson’s disease perform daily activities with improved stability and confidence.
 The system uses an MPU6050 accelerometer and gyroscope sensor to detect involuntary hand tremors in real time.
 An ESP32 microcontroller processes the motion data using a complementary filter algorithm and controls dual servo motors that generate opposite corrective movement to stabilize the attached utensil.
-Unlike traditional stabilizing spoons, SteadyGrip supports multiple interchangeable attachments such as spoons, forks, knives, and pens, making it a flexible assistive platform.
+Unlike traditional stabilizing spoons, SteadyGrip supports multiple interchangeable attachments such as spoons, and forks making it a flexible assistive platform.

 **Key Features**
 * Real-time tremor detection using MPU6050